abhishek1235/archetypes/backbase-launchpad-archetype/README.md

 -----**backbase**
 ------**test**
 -------**mashupservices**
---------InstallationValidationTestST.java --> Test used to validate embedded Mashup Services on embedded server
+--------InstallationValidationTestST.java --> Test used to validate Mashup Services on embedded server
 -------**portalserver**
 --------InstallationValidationTestST.java --> Test used to validate Portal Foundation on embedded server
 -------**theme**